ArneDeprez1/ForkAE-SW/README.md

 ## Documentation
 At this moment the repository contains only the source code of the different implementations and limited documentation.
 I plan on adding more detailed documentation and some example makefiles in the future.

+## Contact
+If you have questions about this software you can send an email to <arne.deprez1@gmail.com>.